epinio/docs/docs/howtos/gitjob_push.md

 ```

 ### Ensure Epinio is installed
-If you are using Rancher, you may want to install Epinio directly from there.
+If you are using Rancher, you can install Epinio directly from there.
 For more information check out the [Rancher configuration](install_epinio_on_rancher.md) with Epinio.

 Once Epinio is deployed, log in as admin and ensure there is a namespace `workspace` created and that it is targeted.
 If not, you may achive this by running:
 ```